Home » Should We Eat Like Chimpanzees? How to Go Back to Our Natural Diet.

 Chimpanzees are classified as both, omnivores and frugivores!

-In the wild their diet consist of 96% plant-based foods, of which 70% is tropical ripe fruit.
+In the wild, their diet consists of 96% plant-based foods, of which 70% is tropical ripe fruit.
 Meat accounts for only 1-2%.
 Their diet is all raw!

 Depending on fruit availability, chimps forage for other types of plant foods and animal-based foods like insects, eggs and meat.
 But the observed portion of animal foods in their diet is tiny, and the quantity of meat is negligible… or sometimes even seems non-existent.
 Most tropical monkeys and apes are frugivores.